 Master in Environmental Metrology and Policy Program – for the Betterment of the World

-Environmental Metrology & Policy Program (EMAP) at Georgetown University offers rigorous experiential learning in environmental measurements science (metrology) & policy making on how to reliably identify and quantify toxic and hazardous chemicals, assess their impact to human health and ecological risks, and apply the best available scientific data so obtained to environmental policy making.
+Environmental Metrology & Policy Program (EMAP) at Georgetown University offers rigorous experiential learning in environmental measurements science (metrology) & policy making on how to reliably identify and quantify toxic chemical pollutants, assess their impact to human health and ecological risks, and apply the best available scientific data so obtained to environmental policy making.
 It focuses on the education and professional training of future generations of leaders and practitioners in the environmental world.
 After successfully completing the program, students will become proficient in using measurements science to provide reliable data for developing best environmental policy or laws for the betterment of the world.
 Limited merit-based partial tuition scholarships are available for qualified students whose qualification will be assessed upon their completion of the application and be informed of it thereafter.